SEO vs GEO for Tourism Brands: How Both Drive Discovery in 2026

 SEO also supports the full marketing funnel.
 A traveler discovering your destination for the first time through an informational article has a different intent than one comparing hotels before booking, and a well-structured SEO strategy addresses both.
 Strong content depth, location-specific landing pages, and service page optimization remain the highest-impact SEO levers available to DMOs and tourism operators today.

-Explore NextGen’s SEO services for destination marketing organizations for a full breakdown of what this looks like in practice.
+See our SEO services for destination marketing organizations for a full breakdown of what this looks like in practice.

-What GEO Does Differently
+What GEO Does Differently for Travel Marketing

 Large language models cite only 2 to 7 domains on average per response, far fewer than Google’s blue links on the SERP page.
 (Profound) For tourism brands, being excluded from that narrow set can mean losing a discovery opportunity entirely, before the traveler ever visits a website.